isomerpages/ogp-scamshield-suite/index.md

       title: CALL 1799
       subtitle: Coming soon in Sep 2024
       id: infobar
-      description: Unsure if something is a scam?
-Call the helpline if you are in a situation you think could be a scam
+      description: If you are uncertain whether something may be a scam.
   - infopic:
       title: Keep safe with the ScamShield App
       id: infopic